Aumann-SHAP: The Geometry of Counterfactual Interaction Explanations in Machine Learning: Experiments

 \subsection{MNIST}

 MNIST data \cite{lecun2010mnist} are used to visualize which pixels (and which pixel interactions) drive a counterfactual transition such as $1 \to 7$ (70,000 grayscale digits split into 60,000 train and 10,000 test samples).
-A {ResNet-18 \cite{he2016resnet}} architecture is trained and the resulting model attains a test accuracy of $0.9972$.
-To construct a counterfactual transition, we select a baseline image $\mathbf x^0$ of class $1$ and a target image $\mathbf x^1$ of class $7$, and we restrict the feature set to 109 pixels that actually differ between the two endpoints, \textit{i.e.} those satisfying $|x^1_{row,col}-x^0_{row,col}|>0.05$.
+A ResNet-18 \cite{he2016resnet} architecture is trained and the resulting model attains a test accuracy of $0.9972$.
+To construct a counterfactual transition, we select a baseline image $\mathbf x^0$ of class $1$ and a target image $\mathbf x^1$ of class $7$, and we restrict the feature set $u$ to 109 pixels that actually differ between the two endpoints, \textit{i.e.} those satisfying $|x^1_{row,col}-x^0_{row,col}|>0.05$.

 To explain $\Delta := g(\mathbf x_{\mathrm{end}})-g(\mathbf x^0)$, we compare the counterfactual equal-split Shapley (baseline \cite{luborgonovo2024}) and our micro-player Shapley attribution method.
 In both cases, Shapley values are estimated by Monte-Carlo permutation sampling (to avoid enumerating $2^{|N|}$ subsets or $2^{|N'|}$ micro-coalitions).
 Pixel-level attribution maps are reported, such that totals match $\Delta$ by efficiency \cite{shapley1953}.
-Figure \ref{fig:mnist_allinone_maps} first answers the counterfactual question ``what changes make the classifier see a $7$?'': the dominant positive attributions (blue) concentrate on the horizontal top stroke and the upper-right hook, \textit{i.e.} the pixels that visually transform a thin ``1'' into a ``7''.
-Negative contributions (red) appear on pixels that either preserve the ``1''-like vertical structure or add mass in regions that are inconsistent with a typical ``7'', thus, contributing to {increase} false positives.
+Fig.~\ref{fig:mnist_allinone_maps} first answers the counterfactual question ``what changes make the classifier see a $7$?'': the dominant positive attributions (blue) concentrate on the horizontal top stroke and the upper-right hook, \textit{i.e.} the pixels that visually transform a thin ``1'' into a ``7''.
+Negative contributions (red) appear on pixels that either preserve the ``1''-like vertical structure or add mass in regions that are inconsistent with a typical ``7'', thus, contributing to increase false positives.

-\emph{Interaction explainability} \cref{fig:mnist_allinone_maps}.
+\emph{Interaction explainability} (\cref{fig:mnist_allinone_maps}).
 The top-25 pixels largely overlap, showing broad agreement of the two attribution methods.
-The redistribution map reveals a localized reallocation of attribution mass, as micro-game Shapley (for $m=10$) amplifies a small subset of pixels and down-weights others (highlighted in the overlay, Figure \ref{fig:mnist_allinone_maps} at the bottom), reflecting interaction-aware responsibility along the counterfactual path rather than equal splitting (baseline Shapley).
-Thus, the difference $D$ between methods is not \emph{whether} the counterfactual succeeds (both explain the same $\Delta$), but \emph{where} responsibility is placed during transition.
+The redistribution map reveals a localized reallocation of attribution mass, as micro-game Shapley (for $m=10$) amplifies a small subset of pixels and down-weights others (highlighted in the overlay, Figure~\ref{fig:mnist_allinone_maps} at the bottom), reflecting interaction-aware responsibility along the counterfactual path rather than equal splitting (baseline Shapley).